Torus knotted Reeb dynamics and the Calabi invariant: The ECH chain complex

-where $ \gamma$ is an admissible Reeb current generating $ECC_*^{L}(S^3,\lambda_{p,q,\varepsilon(L)})$ not admitting $\zh$.
-As previously observed, automatic transversality \cite{jo2, wendl}, \cite[Prop.~4.7]{preech}, allows us to count cylinders with a generic fiberwise $S^1$-invariant almost complex structure $\frak{J}:= \mathfrak{p}^*j_{\CP_{p,q}^1}$, the $S^1$-invariant lift of $j_{\CP_{p,q}^1}$, but we cannot use $\frak{J}$ for higher genus curves because it cannot be independently perturbed at the intersection points of $\pi_{S^3} C$ with a given $S^1$-orbit by an $S^1$-invariant perturbation.
-We will also show that there are no noncylindrical curves to count.
+As previously observed, automatic transversality \cite{jo2, wendl}, \cite[Prop.~4.7]{preech}, allows us to count cylinders with a generic fiberwise $S^1$-invariant almost complex structure $\frak{J}:= \mathfrak{p}^*j_{\CP_{p,q}^1}$, the $S^1$-invariant lift of $j_{\CP_{p,q}^1}$, but we cannot use $\frak{J}$ for higher genus curves because it cannot be independently perturbed at the intersection points of $\pi_{S^3} C$ with a given $S^1$-orbit by an $S^1$-invariant perturbation. { We will show that there are no noncylindrical curves of interest to count via Lemma \ref{lem:d0g0} and \S \ref{sss:finalcomp}. }

 We first clarify how the degree of a pair of admissible homologous Reeb currents expressed in terms of embedded orbits realizing fibers of the prequantization orbibundle, as in Definition \ref{def:degreep}, corresponds to the degree of completed projection of a pseudoholomorphic curve in the symplectization of the prequantization orbibundle, similar to \cite[\S 4]{preech}.